16 best websites for design inspiration in 2025

 3. VOUS Church

-VOUS Church is a great website, particularly for non-profit organizations.
-Not only does their site clearly communicate the church’s mission and goals, but the design packs a punch.
+VOUS Church delivers powerful design inspiration, especially for non-profit organizations.
+It clearly communicates the church’s mission and goals, and the design packs a punch.
 It almost feels like a social media platform for its audience.

 With subtle choices in layout, content, copy, and a hearty media and blog page, VOUS Church’s website aligns brilliantly with its messaging and core identity, a modern community centered around Jesus and the people.